New Member Handbook

-Welcome to the fastest-growing socialist organization in the country.
-We need you (and two or more of your friends) to pitch in, show up, and drag a new world into being.
+Welcome to the largest socialist organization in the country.
+We need you (and two or more of your friends) to build a working class movement in North Jersey.
 There’s no time to lose, and everything to win.

 The Democratic Socialists of America has its roots in the surges of socialist activity in the early 20th century, which at its peak had six-figure membership for the Socialist Party and hundreds of mayors and state legislators across the country.
 In 1982, a merger of Michael Harrington’s Democratic Socialist Organizing Committee with the New American Movement led to the creation of DSA, bringing together feminist, anti-Stalinist, and anti-imperialist currents from across the American Left.
 DSA is a “big tent”: We’re a mass organization for everybody who wants to work together to win socialism.

 In just the past few years, national DSA membership has grown to over 90,000 members in all 50 states.
 Here in North NJ, our active membership has grown even faster, as we were three members meeting at the Main Branch of the Paterson Public Library in 2014 to suddenly taking on hundreds of new members two years later.
 An all-volunteer force built the chapter as we know it (its structure, processes, and culture, and this handbook) over the course of 2016 and we continue to grow and evolve.
 We’re figuring it out as we go, and as we all seek to understand and act in a new political context.

 We’re a mix of experienced union and community organizers, long time activists, newly minted socialists, and everyone in between.
 This guide is to help you get started.
 We’ve got a beautiful movement to build!